MathuxNY-73/leetcode/README.md

 - [X] Find a second working solution on the sample input with hints
 - [X] Submit solution.
 Got correct
 - [X] Problem solved

+### Merge K Sorted Lists
+The goal is to implement a function that merges K sorted single linked lists.
+The complexity of the solution is a least O(N*log(k)) where N is the total number of nodes.
+I tried to solve this problem using the C++ language.
+[Problem link](https://leetcode.com/problems/merge-k-sorted-lists/description/)
+As of October 2<sup>nd</sup>, 2018:
+- [X] Find a first working solution on the sample input
+- [X] Submit solution.
+Got correct
+- [X] Problem solved